Victory Capital Management Inc. Sells 229,631 Shares of Shift4 Payments, Inc. (NYSE:FOUR)

 Victory Capital Management Inc. cut its holdings in Shift4 Payments, Inc. (NYSE:FOUR – Get Rating) by 44.9% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 282,105 shares of the company’s stock after selling 229,631 shares during the period.
 Victory Capital Management Inc. owned 0.34% of Shift4 Payments worth $16,342,000 as of its most recent filing with the SEC.

-Several other institutional investors have also bought and sold shares of the company.
-Captrust Financial Advisors increased its stake in shares of Shift4 Payments by 142.9% in the third quarter.
-Captrust Financial Advisors now owns 425 shares of the company’s stock worth $33,000 after purchasing an additional 250 shares during the period.
-State Board of Administration of Florida Retirement System increased its stake in shares of Shift4 Payments by 0.7% in the third quarter.
-State Board of Administration of Florida Retirement System now owns 37,501 shares of the company’s stock worth $2,907,000 after purchasing an additional 255 shares during the period.
+Other institutional investors have also bought and sold shares of the company.
+Captrust Financial Advisors grew its position in Shift4 Payments by 142.9% during the third quarter.
+Captrust Financial Advisors now owns 425 shares of the company’s stock worth $33,000 after buying an additional 250 shares in the last quarter.
+State Board of Administration of Florida Retirement System grew its position in Shift4 Payments by 0.7% during the third quarter.
+State Board of Administration of Florida Retirement System now owns 37,501 shares of the company’s stock worth $2,907,000 after buying an additional 255 shares in the last quarter.
 Riggs Asset Managment Co.
-Inc. increased its stake in shares of Shift4 Payments by 1.0% in the fourth quarter.
+Inc. grew its position in Shift4 Payments by 1.0% during the fourth quarter.
 Riggs Asset Managment Co.
-Inc. now owns 25,698 shares of the company’s stock worth $1,489,000 after purchasing an additional 264 shares during the period.
-CIBC Asset Management Inc increased its stake in shares of Shift4 Payments by 10.9% in the third quarter.
-CIBC Asset Management Inc now owns 3,274 shares of the company’s stock worth $254,000 after purchasing an additional 322 shares during the period.
+Inc. now owns 25,698 shares of the company’s stock worth $1,489,000 after buying an additional 264 shares in the last quarter.
+CIBC Asset Management Inc grew its position in Shift4 Payments by 10.9% during the third quarter.
+CIBC Asset Management Inc now owns 3,274 shares of the company’s stock worth $254,000 after buying an additional 322 shares in the last quarter.
 Finally, Natixis Investment Managers International grew its position in Shift4 Payments by 12.9% during the third quarter.
 Natixis Investment Managers International now owns 3,049 shares of the company’s stock worth $236,000 after buying an additional 349 shares in the last quarter.
 Institutional investors and hedge funds own 72.81% of the company’s stock.

 In other Shift4 Payments news, CEO Jared Isaacman bought 120,000 shares of the stock in a transaction dated Wednesday, March 9th.
 The stock was bought at an average cost of $46.03 per share, for a total transaction of $5,523,600.00.
 The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 Company insiders own 38.03% of the company’s stock.

-Shift4 Payments (NYSE:FOUR – Get Rating) last issued its quarterly earnings data on Tuesday, March 1st.
-The company reported ($0.10) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.12 by ($0.22).
-The business had revenue of $399.40 million during the quarter, compared to the consensus estimate of $381.84 million.
+Shift4 Payments (NYSE:FOUR – Get Rating) last announced its earnings results on Tuesday, March 1st.
+The company reported ($0.10) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.12 by ($0.22).
 Shift4 Payments had a negative net margin of 3.52% and a negative return on equity of 1.44%.
-The company’s revenue for the quarter was up 89.3% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted ($0.29) EPS.
-Equities analysts expect that Shift4 Payments, Inc. will post 0.56 EPS for the current year.
+The business had revenue of $399.40 million during the quarter, compared to analyst estimates of $381.84 million.
+During the same quarter last year, the business posted ($0.29) earnings per share.
+The business’s quarterly revenue was up 89.3% compared to the same quarter last year.
+On average, analysts predict that Shift4 Payments, Inc. will post 0.56 EPS for the current fiscal year.

 Shift4 Payments Company Profile (Get Rating)